 DHCD makes available each year a Preliminary Consolidated Plan for review and comment by residents, public agencies and other interested parties.
 The Preliminary Consolidated Plan includes the amount of assistance that the City expects to receive (including grant funds and other income), the range of activities that the City proposes to undertake, including the estimated amount that will benefit persons of low and moderate income.
-The City's Relocation Plan, which sets forth the City's plan to minimize the displacement of persons and to assist any persons displaced, even if the City expects no displacement to occur, is also included.
+The City's Relocation Plan, which sets forth the City expects no displacement to occur, is also included.
 This information is made available two weeks prior to a public hearing (see below) on the DHCD website and in other locations (see below).